smithfarm/obs_scm_demo/README.md

   <service mode="buildtime" name="set_version"/>
 </services>

-The first service mentioned is "obs_scm".
+The first service mentioned is `obs_scm`.
 This source service is packaged as obs-service-obs_scm and since we will need it for local builds, let us install that on our local system now: